1992 World Ringette Championships: Team Finland

 The 1992 Team Finland Senior team competed at the 1992 World Ringette Championships and won the bronze medal.
-The team won the won the bronze medal. was a member of the winning team, but eventually stopped playing ringette after receiving a six-month suspension for kicking an opponent who was lying on the ice during a ringette game.
+The team won the bronze medal. was a member of the winning team, but eventually stopped playing ringette after receiving a six-month suspension for kicking an opponent who was lying on the ice during a ringette game.
 The team also included Arja Oksanen, Satu Himberg, Marika Mäkinen, and Mia Melkinen.

 Team Canada

 Two teams represented Canada at the 1992 World Ringette Championships: Team Canada East and Team Canada West.
 Team Canada West (Team Alberta "AAA") included twelve members originating from the 1991–1992 Calgary Deb "AA" ringette team.
 Clémence Duchesneau of 1992 Team Canada East was named the tournament's top goalie.

 Team Canada West

+1992 Team Canada West was inducted into the Ringette Canada Hall of Fame in 2005 and were inducted in the Alberta Sports Hall of Fame in 1994.

-The 1992 Team Canada West team included the following:
+The 1992 Team Canada West gold medal team included the following (which includes 11 returning members from the 1990 team who are marked by asterisks):

 Team USA

 Max Feierstein was the head coach of Team USA.